albertwcheng/JACKIE2/bigBedToBedPlus/README.md

 To build from source, skip to [Building bigBedToBedPlus](#building-bigBedToBedPlus)

 Usage: bedBedToBedPlus [-filters=filterFile] [-ranges=regions] input.bb
 For convenient piping, I have decided to change output to STDOUT instead of writing to a file in bigBedToBed.
-To write to file, use redirection (i.e., bedBedToBedPlus [-filter <filterFile>] input.bb  > output.bed )
+To write to file, use redirection (i.e., bedBedToBedPlus input.bb  > output.bed )

 ## Basic operations with examples